-do not include data from the significant-level dataset specified in the DATASET keyword; use only its mandatory-level units for wind speed circles; run CU LIST to list the valid units and abbreviations (default=KTS)
+UNit= units for wind speed circles; run CU LIST to list the valid units and abbreviations (default=KTS)

 HODO automatically erases the graphics before plotting the data.

 A hodograph is a profile of a wind sounding representing the changing wind shear with height.
 Wind direction is the azimuth from the origin and wind speed is the radial distance from the origin.
 Northerly winds are plotted below the origin, and westerly winds are plotted to the right of the origin.
 The curve, or hodogram, between any two plotted points gives the wind shear between the two levels.